Builtin Functions and Constants¶

 // ❌ x is reassigned after build-user-docs/build/snippet/scoping/examples/snippet.md+386-401 but is not declared `var` at build-user-docs/build/snippet/scoping/examples/snippet.md+378-401!

-is equivalent to@const let x
+const xis equivalent to@const let x.

 const x = "initial-value";